semlak/RPS-Multiplayer/README.md

 #### Options during game play:
 1. You select Rock, Paper, or Scissors, and wait for your opponent to do the same.
 The application determines the winner of that round, and updates the scores accordingly.
-You play a best out of 5 non-drawa games (ties are recorded, but don't count towards the 5-game total).
+You play best out of 5 non-draw games (ties are recorded, but don't count towards the 5-game total).
 2. You can end the game any time by pressing the button under the Rock-Paper-Scissors buttons that says "End Game"
 3. You can send a chat messagae to your opponent any time during the game or after the game (assuming neither of you start a new game or hit "End Game")
 4. Game records are cleared almost immediately after the game is over.
-"Almost" meaning the when the game is over, the game result is still displayed  along with any chat message, but once either use selects to start a new game, it is removed.
+"Almost" meaning that when the game is over, the game result is still displayed  along with any chat messages, but once either user selects to start a new game, it is removed.
 5. Logging out and back in or refreshing the page should not cause the game to end--the game should resume where it left off.